 With this method, you’ll want to keep the shoe tree in place while the sneaker cools.

-Since you’re applying direct heat to the shoe leather, you may want to follow up this process with shoe polish or conditioner.
+Since you’re applying direct heat to the shoe leather, it's a good idea to follow up this process with shoe polish or conditioner.
 Heat can dry out leather, and a conditioning treatment will ensure your sneakers look their best now that the crease or wrinkle is gone.

 How to Remove Shoe Creases Without Heat

 Not every shoe crease solution requires heat.
 Heat has the potential to damage your shoe if you’re not careful, and it's a little rougher on non-leather shoes.
-For this reason, you might want to try and remove the crease or wrinkle another way.
-There are plenty of heatless options.
+For this reason, you might want to try to remove the crease or wrinkle another way.
+Here are a couple heatless options.

 When it comes to leather sneakers, you can ditch the heat and use a special conditioner or oil to get out those creases.
 Before you begin, test the product on a small, discreet part of the shoe.
 You want to make sure there’s no discoloration.
 You’ll also need to polish/condition the entire shoe to keep up a consistent appearance.